MinecraftForge/Documentation/docs/datagen/intro.md

 Data providers are the classes that actually define what data will be generated and provided.
 All data providers implement `IDataProvider`.
 Minecraft has abstract implementations for most assets and data, so modders need only to extend and override the abstract method.

+The `GatherDataEvent` is fired on the mod event bus when the data generator is being created, and the `DataGenerator` can be obtained from the event.
+Create and register your providers to the `DataGenerator` using `addProvider()`.

 ### Client Assets
   * `LanguageProvider` - for language strings
   * `ModelProvider` - base class for all model providers